zowe-actions/octorelease/docs/typedoc/modules/utils.md

 ▸ **loadPlugins**(`context`): `Promise`<[`IPluginsLoaded`](../interfaces/IPluginsLoaded.md)\>

 Load plugins listed in config by requiring their modules from disk.
-If running as a GitHub Action, @octorelease-scoped plugins are loaded from the "dist" folder where they are bundled.
+If running as a GitHub Action, @octorelease-scoped plugins missing from node_modules are loaded from the "dist" folder where they are bundled.

 #### Parameters